 2. Persons Responsible

-Mutually responsible according to Art.
-26 s 1of the EU General Data Protection Regulation (GDPR) are
+Responsible according to Art.
+26 s 1of the EU General Data Protection Regulation (GDPR) is:

 3. Data Protection Officer

 You can reach our internal data protection officer either under the mail address: firstname.lastname@example.org or by post under our postal address EMobG Services Germany GmbH Anckelmannsplatz 1 20537 Hamburg with the addition "the data protection officer".

 4. Informational Website Usage

 For merely informative use of our websites, i.e. if you do not register or otherwise provide us with information, we will only collect the data that your browser transmits to our server.
 If you wish to view our websites, we collect the following data, which is technically required for us to display our website and to ensure stability and security (the legal basis is Art.
 6s 1(f)GDPR):